 I know some people have pointed out and put down the graphics and how unpolished other reviewers think they seem.
 Please keep in mind you are playing in VR and any review that you see with a social aspect on the TV, the graphics are rendered down and does look better in VR.
 Arizona Sunshine reminded me of some of the arcade laser gun games and I was really pleased with that.
 The sound is good and I appreciate the degree of 3D sound here as I would know where the zombies would be coming from and that added to that apocalyptic feel.
 But I also appreciate the little extras that were added such as basketballs and rubber duck among others that can be picked up and thrown.
 I just wish I could throw something at the zombies that would show some impact, but again, this did not take away from my experience.

-Arizona Sunshine is available now through the PSN Store.
+Arizona Sunshine is available now.
 To learn more about Vertigo Games B.V. please visit them here and make sure you follow them @Vertigo_Games and @Jaywalkersint to see what their next project and I cannot wait to see the magic that they throw at us next.
 In case you missed the trailer…enjoy…until next time I got more zombies to kill.